Bifurcations and nonlinear dynamics of the follower force model for active filaments: Introduction

 The mathematical models of motor protein-filament complexes usually treat the MT as an elastic filament driven by internal active stresses that represent the forces generated by the motor proteins.
-The simplest incarnation of such a model considers a single `follower force' at the free-end of a filament that is clamped at its base to a rigid surface \cite{Herrmann1964OnForces,Bayly2016SteadyFlagella,DeCanio2017,Ling2018Instability-drivenMicrofilaments}.
+A simple incarnation of such a model considers a single `follower force' at the free-end of a filament that is clamped at its base to a rigid surface \cite{Herrmann1964OnForces,Bayly2016SteadyFlagella,DeCanio2017,Ling2018Instability-drivenMicrofilaments}.
 The follower force is a compressive force directed along the tangent to the filament centerline and thus changes direction if the filament bends \cite{DeCanio2017,Ling2018Instability-drivenMicrofilaments,Westwood2021CoordinatedSurfaces}.
+This model neglects the opposite force the motor protein exerts on the surrounding fluid.
 For an initially straight filament, when the magnitude of the follower force exceeds a critical value, the filament buckles and gives rise to a time dependent state.
 If motion is restricted to a plane, planar beating \cite{DeCanio2017} is observed, whereas if the filament is allowed to move in three dimensions (3D), buckling gives rise to whirling \cite{Ling2018Instability-drivenMicrofilaments}.
 At higher values of the follower force, whirling transitions to planar beating, while for the highest force values, writhing is observed.
 This basic follower force model has been extended to distributions of follower forces along the filament length, corresponding to a continuous array of motor proteins \cite{DeCanio2019,Bayly2016SteadyFlagella}, as well as the inclusion of motor motion through an opposite force on the fluid \cite{DeCanio2019,Stein2021SwirlingCytoskeleton}, or a filament surface velocity \cite{Laskar2017FilamentNumber}.
+Further extensions of the model vary the boundary conditions and initial configuration of the filament \cite{Fily2020BucklingFilaments,Sekimoto1995SymmetrySystem,Fatehiboroujeni2018NonlinearDrag,Fatehiboroujeni2021Three-dimensionalFlipping}, replicating buckling dynamics observed experimentally in motility assays \cite{Fily2020BucklingFilaments,Sekimoto1995SymmetrySystem}.
 Collections of MTs have been modelled using the follower force model, capturing the collective bending of MTs in cytoplasmic streaming in \textit{Drosophila} oocytes \cite{Stein2021SwirlingCytoskeleton}, and providing a potential mechanism for the onset of ciliary beating \cite{Bayly2016SteadyFlagella,Woodhams2022GenerationModels}.